-If you are charged with a traffic offense under the Subtitle C, you may request the Court, on or before the initial appearance date to take a driving safety course to have the charge dismissed.
+If you are charged with a traffic offense under the Subtitle C, you may request the Court, on or before the initial appearance date to take a driving safety course (click here for a list of driving safety courses) to have the charge dismissed.
 This request must be made in person, by counsel, or by mail and must be on or prior to the original court date as noted on your citation.
 The DSC Affidavit Form and Driving Record Form are available at this website for your convenience.

 If you were operating a motorcycle and request to take a driving safety course, you must take a motorcycle operator’s training course.
 Request for a Safety Driving course must be made prior to signing or taking a course.
 At the time of the request, you must do the following:

 Present valid Texas Driver’s License (CDL holders are not eligible for Defensive Driving);

 Present proof of financial responsibility (usually current liability insurance);

 Pay court costs and an administration fee.

 Prosecution of the traffic offense will be postponed for 90 days to allow you time to complete the course.
 You are required to attend a driving safety course that has been approved by the Texas Education Agency or a motorcycle operator’s course approved by the Department of Public Safety.